 - That they concealed or ignored the defect or used misleading advertising in order to hide it.

 Nevada law permits a jury to award “exemplary” or “punitive” damages in cases of egregious wrongdoing.
-Punitive damages are meant to punish wrongdoers and serve as an example to others.
 When awarded, punitive damages are in addition to the amount you receive for your actual harm.4

-Normally there is a cap on the amount of exemplary / punitive damages a plaintiff can recover.
-However, in a case based on a defective product, there is no cap.5 The only limitation is that the amount must be reasonable in light of your actual damages.
+Normally there is a cap on the amount of exemplary / punitive damages you can recover.
+However, in a case based on a defective product, there is no cap.5

 - Valentine v.
 Pioneer Chlor Alkali, 109 Nev.
 1107, 864 P.2d 295, 297 (1993).